Sp25-CS5004-Online-Lionelle/final-project-group-4/README.md

-# Final Project for CS 5004 - (APPLICATION NAME/Update)
+# Final Project for CS 5004 - (Home Maintenance/Update)

 ###
 (remove this and add your sections/elements)